thijsmie/tantalus/README.md

 │
 ├─ templates/        # Jinja2 templates
 │
-├─ ndbextensions     # All data models, for use in the Google Appengine NDB │
+├─ tantalus_db     # All data models, for use in the Google Appengine NDB │
 ├─ pdfworker/        # Invoice creation and sending
 │